nanshe-org/nanshe/docs/index.rst

-.. .. documentation master file, created by sphinx-quickstart on Mon Apr 14 21:32:03 2014.
+.. nanshe documentation master file, created by sphinx-quickstart on Mon Apr 14 21:32:03 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ..'s documentation!
+Welcome to nanshe's documentation!
 ==============================

 Contents: